 The Mahwah Police Department views a personnel complaint as an official document.
 Every effort is made to ensure complaints are factual.
 The department views these complaints as it does all other official reports and knowingly filing a false police report or attempting to unjustly subject an officer or employee to undeserved discipline would result in criminal charges against the complainant.

 While any sustained complained is unacceptable it must be pointed out that throughout the course of the year our officers come in contact with tens of thousands of citizens often under extremely stressful and unpleasant conditions.
 The minimal number of sustained complaints against our officers demonstrates the professional manner with which they conduct themselves.

-For the calendar year 2013 there were Thirteen (13) cases investigated by the Internal Affairs Office, with an additional two (2) cases still pending from 2012.
+For the calendar year 2014 there were 18 cases reported to the Internal Affairs Office with an additional two cases pending from 2013.